ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Relative Abundance Today

 The 1986-90 Massachusetts Atlas found Great Spangled Fritillary in 110 of 723 atlas blocks, and called it “common” in the state.
-The Aphrodite was found in only 69 blocks, and the Atlantis in only 20, putting both in the “uncommon” category.
 By contrast, data from MBC records 2000-2007 rank the Great Spangled as “Uncommon-to-Common.”
 This species does not rank in the Common category: it is not as often seen as, for example, the Spring Azure, and it certainly is not Abundant (Table 5).
 In MBC data, the Aphrodite and Atlantis Fritillaries have been seen much less often than the Great Spangled, and both rank as Uncommon in MBC sight reports (Table 5).

-Great Spangled Fritillary abundance seems to ebb and flow (Chart 40).
-Sightings per trip were higher in 2008 and 2009 than in previous years.
-A phase of increase is seen since 2006, which continued in 2010.
-Overall, no marked upward or downward trend is evident in the years 1992-2009.
-This is in sharp contrast to the decline seen in sightings of Aphrodite Fritillary and Atlantis Fritillary per trip.
+Chart 40 gives a more detailed picture of yearly ebbs and flows, showing increases only after 2006.
+Sightings per trip were higher in 2007, 2008 and 2009 than in previous years, and this continued in 2010.
+Using this statistical measure, no marked upward or downward trend is evident overall 1992-2009; this is in sharp contrast to the decline seen in sightings per trip of Aphrodite Fritillary and Atlantis Fritillary .

 Chart 40: MBC Sightings per Total Trip Reports, 1992-2009